 2008 The Ann & Norman Hilberry Scholarship

-Our group’s research interests are primarily focused on the development and validation of biophotonic medical devices and sensors for application in clinical or point-of-care diagnostics.
-We conduct research to create novel materials and photonics devices that can reversibly sense a wide range of biomarkers in biological samples at nano/micromolar sensitivity.
-The applications of these biophotonic technologies are in wearable devices, minimally-invasive sensors with subcutaneous probes, and implantable chips for prolonged biomarker monitoring.
+Our group’s research interests are primarily focused on the development and validation of biochemical sensors and biophotonic devices for application in clinical or point-of-care diagnostics.
+We conduct research to create novel biosensors devices that can reversibly measure a wide range of biomarkers in biological samples at nano/micromolar sensitivity.
+The applications of these biochemical sensors are in wearable devices, minimally-invasive sensors with subcutaneous probes, and implantable chips for prolonged biomarker monitoring.

-PhD Studentships: Our group is seeking to recruit a PhD student to carry out research in the area of chemical sensors.
+PhD Studentships: Our group is seeking to recruit a PhD student to carry out research in the area of artificial intelligence and biochemical sensors.
 Find out more

-Postdoctoral Research Associates: Our group is seeking to recruit a postdoctoral research associate to carry out research in wearable optical sensors.
+Postdoctoral Research Associates: Our group is seeking to recruit a postdoctoral research associate to carry out research in biochemical sensors.

 Zhang Y, Jiang N, Yetisen AK, 2021, Brain neurochemical monitoring, Biosensors & Bioelectronics, Vol:189, ISSN:0956-5663

 et al., 2021, Tattoo inks for optical biosensing in interstitial fluid, Advanced Healthcare Materials, ISSN:2192-2640